ogs22/cookbook/glossary/equinox.md

-The time when the earth's axis of rotation is perpendicular to the line joining the earth and the sun.
+The time when the earth’s axis of rotation is perpendicular to the line joining the earth and the sun.
 This happens twice a year, on about 21st March and 23rd September.